lindseypgill/servicemanager-config/servicemanager-config/customize/email-templates.md

 ## Fields
-Each application, through the use of entity definitions defines the specific fields that are available for any given template.
+Each application, through the use of entity definitions, defines the specific fields that are available for any given template.
 Field names are generally descriptive and self-evident, and often include a short description of their purpose which you can see at the point of choosing the field(s).
 However, if you do need more detailed information, you should see the documentation for the specific application, as each application's entities and published email template fields are different.

 ### Global Fields
-As well as the application-specific fields, there are a number of general purpose fields that are always available regardless of the application or entity context, these fields are general purpose fields relating to the session of the user making use of the template.
+As well as the application-specific fields, there are several general-purpose fields that are always available regardless of the application or entity context, these fields are general-purpose fields relating to the session of the user making use of the template.

 |Field ID|Field Name|Field Group|Description|
 |:--|:--|:--|:--|